 There had been a number of young children and dogs on site over the extended weekend break, but all were well behaved which is nice, and to the benefit of us all, and now they were on their way home.
 Campsites are very transient places with people constantly coming and going.

-Now the Lord moves in mysterious ways, He must know that I quite like a Chinese, or preferably a Thai meal.
+Now the Lord moves in mysterious ways, He must know that I quite like a Chinese or Thai meal.
 Well this afternoon a French/Chinese couple have moved in to the pitch opposite us.
 They have arrived with just an MPV car which they parked centrally in the pitch, so I didn't know if they intended to pitch a tent later or if they intend to sleep in the car.
 Anyway I am left with a dilemma - do I ignore them, or do I go over and ask for a menu?

-Well The Chef produced a very nice home grown Speg Bol, but I must confess I spent the whole time she was preparing it (we cook and eat outdoors unless weather prevents it) studying the Chinese couple opposite.
+Well The Chef produced a very nice home cooked Speg Bol, but I must confess I spent the whole time she was preparing it (we cook and eat outdoors unless weather prevents it) studying the Chinese couple opposite.
 I could sit for hours and 'people watch'.
 This couple had no verbal communication between themselves.
 He was studying some kind of paperwork while she was cooking the evening meal.

 Now the interesting thing is that Western housewives want mega-sized kitchens with slate or marble-topped this and that, but this woman just sat on a chair and never moved off it, she turned left, she turned right, she faced centre, but at every point, she was cooking, cleaning pots etc, etc. It really worked.
-So I would suggest that anybody planning a new kitchen gets the Kitchen Design Representative round, then sit themselves down and spin from left to right demanding that everything they need to prepare a meal is immediately at hand.
+So I would suggest that anybody planning a new kitchen gets the Kitchen Design Representative round, then sit themselves down and spin from left to right demanding that everything needed to prepare a meal is immediately at hand.
 We have just seen it can be done.

 After he had done the washing up, they talked over the coffee.